Skip to main content

 Fundamentals

-A that involves medical questions or examinations must be an invitation, not a mandate.
+A wellness program that involves medical questions or examinations must be an invitation, not a mandate.
 You must be able to decline participation without fear of punishment or losing your job.
 The entire framework rests on this principle of genuine, uncoerced choice.

 The concept of “voluntary” is defined by the absence of coercion.
 An employer cannot require you to join a wellness program.
 They cannot deny you health insurance coverage or penalize you in any way if you decide it is not for you.
 This protection is absolute.